 The risk of inhalation is higher because of the invisible nature of these toxins.
 Workers may not know they are exposed until much later when the symptoms start to manifest.
 Very often, by the time the condition is diagnosed, the symptoms are already advanced and severe.
 The effects of inhaling toxic fumes and gases can be long-lasting.

 Inhaling these hazardous elements can cause metal fume fever, throat irritation, occupational asthma, and cancer.
 When inhaled, these toxins also penetrate the lungs causing lung damage, pneumonia, and severe respiratory distress.
-The type and severity of the symptoms depends on the type and concentration of gas or fume the worker is exposed to as well as the duration of the exposure.
+The type and severity of the symptoms depend on the type and concentration of gas or fume the worker is exposed to as well as the duration of the exposure.
 Exposure to certain types of fumes and gases have been linked to nervous system conditions.

 Noise that is over 85 dB (A) is considered a loud noise.
 Some parts of the welding process produce noise levels that are over 100 dB (A), which is dangerously loud.
 Exposure to such high noise levels can be damaging to the ears and can result in hearing impairment and even permanent noise-induced hearing loss.

-The risk of hearing loss rises significantly with extended exposure but it doesn’t always require multiple or prolonged exposure to suffer hearing loss.
+The risk of hearing loss rises significantly with extended exposure but it doesn’t always require multiple or prolonged exposures to suffer hearing loss.
 It can even happen with a single, immediate exposure.